mariohernandez/component-based-development/exercises/6-integrating-components.md

 Luckily for us, we can customize the paragraph template to control how the Speaker component is rendered.
 Although we can easily navigate to the path shown in the debugging screenshot above, it is not recommended to override Core or Module's templates.
 Instead, we are going to create a copy of the paragraph twig template inside our theme.
 This is the recommended way for overriding any twig template.

-#### 3.2.1 Copy and rename Paragraph template into Badcamp theme
+#### 3.2.1 Copy and rename Paragraph template into shiny theme

-* Navigate to `/modules/contrib/paragraphs/templates/`
+1. Navigate to `/modules/contrib/paragraphs/templates/`

-* Copy `paragraph.html.twig` into `/themes/custom/badcamp/src/templates/paragraphs`.  **Note**: The `paragraphs` directory in the path is not required, but it's a great way to organize your templates if you intend to have many of them in your theme.
+2. Copy `paragraph.html.twig` into `/themes/custom/shiny/src/templates/paragraphs`.  **Note**: The `paragraphs` directory in the path is not required, but it's a great way to organize your templates if you intend to have many of them in your theme.

-* Rename the template `paragraph--speaker.hteml.twig`.
+3. Rename the template `paragraph--speaker.hteml.twig`.
 If you are wondering why that name or how do we know we can use that name, take another look at the debugging screenshot and you will notice that in addition to providing the current template name being used to render the component, Drupal also offers suggestions for template names that would be more specific to the content we are working with.
 In our case, the `paragraph--speaker.html.twig` template, will ensure it only affects the Speaker content and not other paragraph types we may create later on.

 Learn more about [Twig templates naming conventions](https://www.drupal.org/docs/8/theming/twig/twig-template-naming-conventions).